etaler/PyEtaler/README.md

 ## Building from source

 **Note:** You must have Etaler and cppyy installed globally before building the binding.
+**Note:** Since the binding is generated to load the actual Etaler installation.
+You'll need to re-compile the binding everytime Etaler is updated.

 ```python
 pip install cppyy # must installed globally
 python3 genbinding.py